Experiment Preferences jobs-apply

 Hypothesis

-Deploying 4 parallel Claude Code agents in isolated git worktrees : each assigned to a specific ATS channel : can divide adapter development work and produce mergeable results faster than sequential development.
+Deploying 4 parallel Claude Code agents in isolated git worktrees, each assigned to a specific ATS channel, can divide adapter development work and produce mergeable results faster than sequential development.
+The bet is that long-running agent work is bottlenecked on single-threaded attention, not on compute.
+If I can give each agent its own code domain (a worktree scoped to one adapter), merge conflicts should stay low and I can hold four lines of work in parallel rather than one.

 Method

-4 Opus sub-agents assigned to: Direct Discovery, Direct Application, LinkedIn Worker, Greenhouse Worker.
-Each operated in an isolated worktree branched from the same commit.
-The orchestrator session monitored progress and merged changes.
-679 total sessions across 9 worktree directories over 2 days.
+Four Opus sub-agents were assigned to: Direct Discovery, Direct Application, LinkedIn Worker, and Greenhouse Worker.
+Each operated in an isolated git worktree branched from the same baseline commit.
+The orchestrator session monitored progress, checked in on each worktree, and merged changes back when an agent signaled completion on a subtask.

 Results

 Confirmed.
 The parallel work produced adapter improvements that merged cleanly into baseline commit e4f43c5.
-The pattern demonstrated that Claude Code sessions could be orchestrated as parallel workers with minimal merge conflicts when given separate code domains.
+Merge conflict volume stayed low (small fixups in the orchestrator session, nothing that blocked the merge).
+The pattern demonstrated that Claude Code sessions could be orchestrated as parallel workers with minimal coordination overhead when given disjoint code domains and clear task boundaries.